ganelson/inform/resources/Documentation/Writing with Inform.md

 - On-stage (i.e., enclosed by some room) rather than off-stage.

-- Audible to the plyer rather than not.
+- Audible to the player rather than not.

 - Being the interlocutor of the previous speech in the same beat rather than not.